KDP Formatting

 What about cover images — same 300 DPI rule?
 Cover is measured differently: KDP wants 2560×1600 px minimum for ebook covers, and 300 DPI at the full wrap size for print covers.

 Can I use vector images instead?
 Yes — embedded SVG or vector PDF content is resolution-independent and always passes the DPI check.
-Use vector for logos, charts, and diagrams whenever possible.
+Use vector for logos whenever possible.

 Will KDP downsample my 600 DPI images?
 KDP doesn't downsample your interior in print-on-demand, but Kindle Direct does compress ebook images.
 For print, higher DPI is preserved.